About the Bodega Marine Laboratory

 BML fosters an interdisciplinary, collaborative approach to address challenging questions at the rapidly changing land-sea interface, including

 Scientists have studied the environs around Bodega Marine Laboratory since the 1920s, attracted by the diversity and abundance of sea life that occurs in the region, which is one of the four most productive coastal ocean ecosystems on earth.
-BML’s unique suite of facilities and proximity to diverse habitats are critical to UC Davis scientists, and BML serves as the gateway to coastal/environmental research for 80+ UC Davis faculty, including 10 resident faculty from 4 colleges and many departments.
-UC Davis’ contingent of coastal/environmental scientists is internationally renowned.
+BML’s suite of facilities and proximity to diverse habitats are critical to UC Davis scientists, and BML serves as the gateway to coastal/environmental research for 80+ UC Davis faculty, including 10 resident faculty from 4 colleges and many departments.
+UC Davis’ contingent of coastal/environmental scientists is internationally renowned and the Bodega Marine Laboratory is a key partner in the UC Davis Coastal and Marine Sciences Institute, a new program that cultivates partnerships for discovering, understanding and communicating science for effective stewardship of ocean and coastal environments in California and beyond.

-An Organized Research Unit of the University of California, Davis the Bodega Marine Laboratory is specialized facility equipped with sophisticated technology, an instrument and sensor network and long term environmental data set, the Cadet Hand Library, teaching classrooms and lecture hall, dorms, wet labs, greenhouses, dive training facility, seawater system and vessel fleet.
+An Organized Research Unit of the University of California, Davis the Bodega Marine Laboratory is a specialized facility equipped with a meteorological and oceanographic observation network and long term data set, the Cadet Hand Library, teaching classrooms, wet labs, seawater system, greenhouses, dive training facility, facility-wide animal care and support, Bodega Marine Reserve, housing and conference facilities, vessel fleet, and more.
 The BML community includes faculty, researchers, visiting scientists, undergraduate and graduate students, staff and volunteers.

 Bodega Marine Laboratory is located off California Coast Highway 1 about three miles from the village of Bodega Bay, one of the north coast’s busiest fishing ports and a popular tourist destination.
 Bodega Marine Laboratory is 28 miles from Santa Rosa, 65 miles north of San Francisco and 100 miles west of Davis.

-Resident faculty, researchers and students span four colleges across the UC Davis campus, and BML regularly hosts research faculty from a variety of disciplines from throughout the University system.
+Resident faculty, researchers and students span four colleges across the UC Davis campus (see images above, and list below).
+BML hosts research faculty from a variety of disciplines from throughout the University system.

 - Environmental Science and Policy